Layne Riggs and the No. 38 Infinity Communications Group Ford F-150

-MOORESVILLE, N.C.
-(May 8, 2024) – Layne Riggs travels south to the infamous Darlington (S.C.)
-Raceway for Throwback Weekend.
-This will be the rookie driver’s debut at the track “The Track Too Tough to Tame”.
+Riggs and the team come to the North Wilkesboro Speedway after a stellar showing at the Darlington (S.C.)
+Raceway, running in the Top-10 and even Top-5, before getting caught up in a wreck with 50 laps remaining in the event.
+Riggs looks to carry that momentum over to this weekend.

-Riggs will race the No. 38 Infinity Communications Group Throwback F-150 at the 1.3-mile asphalt track, paying homage to his father, Scott, who raced the scheme during the 2000 season for Impact Motorsports.
-In his limited schedule that year, Scott Riggs had seven top-10s in 15 starts, including a 5th-place finish at Richmond (V.A.)
-Raceway.
+While fulfilling his NASCAR CRAFTSMAN Truck Series duties this Saturday, Riggs will also compete in this week’s CARS Tour Late Model Stock Car race at the 0.625 mile paved oval.

-It’s a one day show for the Infinity Communications Group crew with track activity kicking off with practice and qualifying at 3:00 p.m.
-ET on Friday, May 10th.
-The 147-lap event will take place Friday evening at 7:30 p.m.
+Track activity for the truck series will start with practice on Friday, May 17 at 3:00 p.m.
 ET.
-Fans can watch the action live on FS1 or listen in from the Motor Racing Network and Sirius XM Channel 90.
+Qualifying will take place Saturday, May 18th at 10:30 a.m.
+ET with the race following that afternoon at 1:30 p.m.
+ET.
+The 250-lap event can be watched live on FS1.
+Fans can also listen in from the Motor Racing Network and Sirius XM channel 90.

 No. 38 Infinity Communications Group Ford F-150: